 If you are a limited company shareholder, you may have extra tax to pay on dividends you receive during the 2019/20 tax year.
 Use our dividend calculator to work out your tax liability.

-Simply click on the yellow boxes to enter your planned salary and dividend figures for the 19/20 tax year, which started on 6th April.
+- Simply enter your planned salary and dividends for the 19/20 tax year.

 Dividend Calculator Notes

 - To keep the calculator as simple as possible, you cannot add any additional sources of income (e.g. rental or savings).
 Talk to your accountant if you need a more complex calculation.
 You can compare 40+ specialist accountants right here.

 - You can use the 2018-19 dividend tax calculator here.

 - The dividend tax rates for the 2019-20 tax year remain at 7.5% (basic), 32.5% (higher) and 38.1% (additional).
 See the table below.